tahaafg20/D2-JS/07-objects-and-classes/02-object-constructors.md

 ### The Die Constructor

 Let's use the `Die` example from Ruby Intro to make a direct comparision between the two languages.
-Type the JavaScript code into the browser console and try it out for yourself.
+Type the JavaScript code into the console and try it out for yourself.

 Defining a `Die` class in Ruby: